Wholesale Buy Bulk Non Soy GMO Corn Free Organic Chicken Feed for Sale Phoenix Arizona AZ

 Q. Why do you have to prepay?

 A. Phoenix Organic Feed is a co-op, meaning we couldn't do it without each other.
-Since there is not one person who funds the entire amount of orders it needs to be pre-payed.
+Since there is not one person who funds the entire amount of orders it needs to be pre-paid.
 By prepaying this reduces the risk of the co-op in case people order and never pay & pick up.

 Q. Since the feed pickup is on a Saturday, what happens if I cannot pickup my feed on that day?

 A. The feed remains covered by tarps at the pickup location for a couple of days.
 If a you haven't picked up your feed by the following Wednesday, it is moved to a location in Gilbert.
 There it is covered and protected until you are available to pick it up.
+If you wait more than a month to pickup your feed, I will may donate it to a food shelter to avoid the entire amount of food spoiling and becoming worthless.

 Q. Where does the fish meal in the soy free feeds come from?
 Why isn't the fishmeal ingredient labelled organic?